-- NordVPN Budget provider that with an easy to use app and corresponding Chrome extension.
+- NordVPN Budget VPN for Chrome.
+An easy to use app and corresponding Chrome extension.
 Private and secure.

-- Windscribe Impressive Chrome extension that can be used as a standalone or in combination with app.
+- Windscribe VPN with an impressive Chrome extension that can be used as a standalone or in combination with app.

 - StrongVPN Simple chrome extension lets you change your IP address.

 We’ve selected VPNs based on the following criteria:

 - Speed and reliability